-The storage has an upgraded enlarged pouch that now fits iPhone 6 Plus, Samsung Galaxy S5, & other large phones.
+The pouch has been upgraded and enlarged to now fit all large phones.
 It also has an interior pocket that provides storage.

 It is extremely durable and we couldn't find any complaints about the where and tear of the fabric.

 5. Adalid Gear